esl/MongooseIM/doc/developers-guide/xep_tool.md

 ###  Sign your module file first

 The architecture of MongooseIM determines that almost every XEP or feature implementation resides in its own file.
-It is not strictly enforced but usually the file is named with `mod_` prefix.
+It is not strictly enforced but usually the file is named with a `mod_` prefix.
 For example `mod_privacy` file implements [XEP-0016: Privacy Lists](http://xmpp.org/extensions/xep-0016.html).

 #### Mandatory `xep` and `version`

-In order to let the XEP-tool know about your module we add a special attribute `xep` at the begining of the `mod_privacy` module:
+In order to let the XEP-tool know about your module, we add a special attribute `xep` at the begining of the `mod_privacy` module:

 ```
 -xep([{xep, 16}, {version, "1.6"}]).
 ```

-And we know that this module implements to [XEP-0016: Privacy Lists](http://xmpp.org/extensions/xep-0016.html) with version 1.6.
+Now we know that this module implements to [XEP-0016: Privacy Lists](http://xmpp.org/extensions/xep-0016.html) with version 1.6.

-It gives the tool enough information to generate URL link to the XEP homepage.
+It gives the tool enough information to generate a URL to the XEP homepage.
 There are also some variations of the `xep` attribute like:

 You ought to remember to specify `xep` and `version` attributes every time.
 You can also put several `xep` attributes in one module.
-For example `mod_mam_muc` implements to [XEP-0313: Message Archive Management](http://xmpp.org/extensions/xep-0313.html) and also to [XEP-0045: Multi-User Chat](http://xmpp.org/extensions/xep-0045.html).
+For example `mod_mam_muc` implements attributes of [XEP-0313: Message Archive Management](http://xmpp.org/extensions/xep-0313.html) and also [XEP-0045: Multi-User Chat](http://xmpp.org/extensions/xep-0045.html).

 Just list them one after another: